jvs/knives/README.md

 - The strong suit beats fail suits
 - Among fail suits, only the leading suit can win the trick (unless trump is played)

+### "Knives Only"

+- If "Knives only" is declared, only Knives are trump
+- No lesser trump exists
+- All four traditional suits are fail suits

 ## Finding the Shadow Banker

 - Player with **Ghost of the strong suit** is the shadow banker (secret partner)
+- If "Knives only": Player with **Ghost of Knives** is the shadow banker
 - Identity revealed when Ghost is played
 - Banker may announce playing solo (but this helps defenders)
 - Banker and shadow banker combine won tricks to count coins together